leandrosilvaferreira/giantswarm-firstapp-java/README.md

 ## Java Code

 The service is implemented using [Spark](http://sparkjava.com/).
 When the page is opened, it fetches current weather data for Cologne from the [openweather API](http://api.openweathermap.org/data/2.5/weather?q=Cologne,DE) and prints some details from that data.
-The response is cached on Redis for 60 seconds.
+The response is cached on Mongo for 60 seconds.

 ## Testing the service locally